Almost 40 tips for Starting an Architecture Firm

 5. Negotiate for indemnification in your contract

-6. Choose arbitration as a means for resolving any issues over jury trial and add it to your contract
+6. Choose mediation before litigation and add it to your contract

 7. Include consequential damages waiver or limitation of liability in your contracts